 - In 1899, D Company of the 2nd Volunteer Battalion Sherwood Foresters was stationed here.Capt.
-A. BROWN, commanding; G. H. TAYLOR-WHITEHEAD, lieut.; Sergt.
-James Henry GREEN, drill instructor.
+A. BROWN, commanding; George H. TAYLOR-WHITEHEAD, lieut.; Sergent James Henry GREEN, drill instructor.

 - In 1912, D Company of the 6th Territorial Battalion of the Sherwood Foresters was stationed here at the Drill Hall.